Tobias-Brock/periodontal-modeling/README.md

 docker build -f docker/app.dockerfile -t periomod-image . docker run -p 7880:7880 periomod-image
 ```
-By default the app will be launched on port 7880 and can be accessed via `http://localhost:7880`.
+By default, the app will be launched on port 7880 and can be accessed at `http://localhost:7880`.

-Alternatively, the `make` commands can be used to build and run the docker image:
+Alternatively, the following `make` commands are available to build and run the docker image:

 ```bash
 make docker-build